21 Aug Disrupting Gender Inequality in Call Centers

 Project Implicit from Harvard University was designed to identify forms and levels of bias.
 The American Association of University Women (AAUW) partnered with Project Implicit in 2016 to create a test identifying biases that impact how women in leadership are perceived.

-They referenced a study with academic scientists where even female scientists viewed a female candidate through a lens of negative bias.
+They referenced a study where even female scientists viewed a female candidate through a lens of negative bias.

 Do you think you are free of such bias?
 Take the test.